The definition of stress according to science

 You may want to compare this mechanism with a thermostat.
 For example, the body senses temperature constantly, and compares this with a set value of 37 °C. If the sensed temperature is too cold, the body will react by increasing its metabolism of brown fat and shivering.
 Both increase temperature to take it back to 37 °C. Also, blood vessels in the skin tighten to prevent heat loss, and more blood is diverted to internal organs as a result.

 In the early 1900s, Cannon described for the first time the acute changes in the activity of the adrenal glands.
 These are hormone-producing organs that reside on top of the kidneys.
 These hormones include adrenaline (or epinephrine in the US) and cortisol, which are both released during stress.
-The acute changes in hormone secretion in response to a perturbation of the equilibrium when facing danger makes “fight-or flight” reactions possible.
+The acute changes in adrenaline release in response to a perturbation of the body's equilibrium when facing danger makes “fight-or flight” reactions possible.
 They allow you to fight off a threat, or to run away from it in order to protect yourself.
-Cannon rightfully believed that the increased activity of the sympathetic nervous system and the adrenal glands would work together to restore homeostasis.
-Not only during dangerous times, but also during emotional distress, glucose imbalance, pain or temperature stress.
+Cannon rightfully believed that the increased activity of the sympathetic nervous system (described by Claude Bernard) and the adrenal glands would work together to restore homeostasis.
+Not only during dangerous times, but also during emotional distress, sugar imbalance, pain or temperature stress.

-The next big step to understanding stress was made by Hans Selye in 1956.
-While experimenting with mice, he observed that different treatments led to very similar results.
-He found that the mice had enlarged adrenal glands, reduced immune function, and had developed gastrointestinal ulcers.
-These changes were found to be mediated to a large extent by the steroid hormone cortisol secreted from the adrenal gland.
+The next big step towards the definition and understanding of stress was made by Hans Selye in 1956.
+While experimenting with mice, he observed that different stressful treatments led to very similar results.
+He found that the mice had enlarged adrenal glands (these are thus more active), reduced immune function (increased susceptibility to disease), and had developed gastrointestinal ulcers.
+These changes were mediated by the steroid hormone cortisol secreted from the adrenal gland.
 Selye grouped these similar pathologies together under the term “General Adaptation Syndrome”.

-It was also Selye who took the term “stress” from the physical world to describe the condition of the body in which one or more variables (temperature, glucose, hormones, emotion, etc.) are out of balance.
-In other words, stress is a force that needs to be counteracted to restore equilibrium (homeostasis).
+It was also Selye who took the term “stress” (meaning pressure) from the physical world to describe the condition of the body in which one or more variables (temperature, glucose, hormones, emotion, etc.) are out of balance.
+In other words, stress is the pressure on the body that needs to be counteracted to restore equilibrium (homeostasis).

 Selye thus considered stress a condition of the body, and not a disease in itself.
 He distinguished three phases of stress:

 3. The exhaustion phase.
-This phase presents itself only when the adaptation phase has not been successful.
+This phase only occurs when the adaptation phase has not been successful.
 Equilibrium has not been restored, and the stress reactions are prolonged.
-These, according to Selye, can lead to disease (such has immunosuppression and development of gastrointestinal ulcers as he had observed as part of the General Adaptation Syndrome).
+Especially cortisol levels in the blood remain high.
+This, according to Selye, can lead to disease.
 Eventually, the exhaustion phase can even lead to death.
 Indeed, Selye’s concept that prolonged stress can produce physical disease and mental disorders is now widely accepted.

-We are getting there!
-We now know that stress is a condition of the body, not a disease, and that the stress reactions in the body (activation of the sympathetic nervous system and the release of epinephrine/adrenaline and cortisol from the adrenal glands) help to restore equilibrium.
-Also, we know that stress is good for us on the short term, but also that prolonged stress can turn into disease.
+Stress is a condition of the body, not a disease.
+The stress reactions in the body (activation of the sympathetic nervous system and the release of epinephrine/adrenaline and cortisol from the adrenal glands into the blood) help to restore equilibrium.
+Stress is good on the short term, but prolonged stress can lead to disease.

 Still, there are two questions that remain: